MolaAlleseasy/blog-1/content/post/i-am-groot.md

 I'm just a regular plant.
 ```

-After seeing the results I thought this is ridiculous, because the chance that Groot would've said something else is quite small anyway.
+After seeing the results I thought this is ridiculous, because the chance that real Groot would've said something else is quite small anyway.
 But that's it.
 These little fun things really help me learning Swift.
 And what Groot's clearly means in this case is that *Learning about classes is fun!*